SebastianSosa/ANTs/README.md

 <i><b>Authors</b>: Sebastian Sosa, Ivan Puga-Gonzalez, Hu Feng He, Peng Zhang, Xiaohua Xie, Cédric Sueur<i>

+#Description
-<b>Description</b>: How animals interact and develop social relationships in face of sociodemographic and ecological pressures is of great interest.
+How animals interact and develop social relationships in face of sociodemographic and ecological pressures is of great interest.
 New methodologies, in particular Social Network Analysis (SNA), allow us to elucidate these types of questions.
 However, the different methodologies developed to that end and the speed at which they emerge make their use difficult.
 Moreover, the lack of communication between the different software developed to provide an answer to the same/different research questions is a source of confusion.

 The R package ‘Animal Network Toolkit’ (ANT) was developed with the aim of implementing in one package the different social network analysis techniques currently used in the study of animal social networks.
 Hence, ANT is a toolkit for animal research allowing among other things to: 1) measure global, dyadic and nodal networks metrics; 2) perform data randomization: pre- and post-network (node and link permutations); 3) perform statistical permutation tests as correlation test, t-test, General Linear Model, General Linear Mixed Model, deletion simulation, Matrix TauKr correlations.